Skip to main contentSkip to search

 Frequently Asked Questions

-When the Ontario Minister of Education places a school board under provincial supervision, the Minister appoints a supervisor who assumes all or most of the powers of the elected board of trustees.
+When the Ontario Minister of Education places a school board under provincial supervision, an appointed supervisor assumes all or most of the powers of the elected board of trustees.
 The supervisor — who is not elected and has no democratic accountability to parents or the community — can make decisions about budgets, staffing, and educational policy that would normally require trustee votes.
-The legal authority for this comes from the Education Act, which has permitted supervision for decades, but the Better Schools and Student Outcomes Act (2023) expanded the grounds for intervention beyond financial distress to include governance and student achievement concerns.
+The legal authority comes from the Education Act, which has permitted supervision for decades; the Better Schools and Student Outcomes Act (2023) expanded the grounds beyond financial distress, and the Supporting Children and Students Act (Bill 33, 2025) broadened them further.
 In practical terms, parents lose their primary mechanism for holding school decision-makers accountable: the ability to vote out the trustees who represent them.

-Under a full supervision order, elected trustees are effectively sidelined.
+Under a supervision order, elected trustees are effectively sidelined.
 They may remain in office in name — they were not removed from their positions — but their legal powers to make binding governance decisions are transferred to the supervisor.
 In some boards, trustees have been permitted to continue meeting and deliberating, but their resolutions cannot take effect without supervisor approval.
-This creates a governance structure where democratic accountability is suspended indefinitely, with no fixed timeline for restoration of trustee powers.
-The duration of supervision is entirely at the Minister's discretion, and there is no automatic review mechanism requiring the Ministry to justify continued supervision.
+This creates a governance structure where democratic accountability is suspended, with no fixed timeline for restoration of trustee powers.
+Under Bill 33 (2025), a board can no longer ask the Divisional Court to revoke a supervision order, so the duration is largely at the Minister's discretion.

 Individual Education Plans (IEPs) are legally required under the Education Act and must be maintained regardless of board governance structure.
-However, parents of children with disabilities report that supervision periods create significant practical difficulties in IEP advocacy.
-The supervisor may not have the same institutional knowledge of local special education resources as the permanent leadership they replaced.
-Budget decisions under supervision have, in some cases, reduced special education staffing.
+However, parents of children with disabilities report that supervision periods create practical difficulties in IEP advocacy.
+A supervisor may not have the same institutional knowledge of local special education resources as the leadership they replaced.
 Most critically, the escalation pathway for IEP disputes — which typically runs from the school principal to the superintendent to the board of trustees — is disrupted when trustees lack authority to direct the superintendent.
 Parents are advised to document all IEP concerns in writing and, if necessary, escalate directly to the Ministry of Education's Special Education Branch.

-Special Education Advisory Committees (SEACs) are required by provincial regulation and technically continue to operate under supervision.
-However, their advisory function is fundamentally compromised when the trustees they advise lack decision-making authority.
-SEAC recommendations that would normally go to a trustee vote for approval instead go to the supervisor, who has no democratic obligation to follow community input.
-Parent representatives on SEACs have reported that supervisors are less accessible and less responsive than elected trustees, and that advocacy efforts feel futile when there is no electoral accountability.
-End The Wait Ontario is calling for legislative amendments that would require supervisors to maintain SEAC functionality and special education consultation standards at the same level as elected boards.
+Special Education Advisory Committees (SEACs) are required by provincial regulation and continue to operate under supervision.
+However, their advisory function is compromised when the trustees they advise lack decision-making authority.
+SEAC recommendations that would normally go to a trustee vote instead go to the supervisor, who has no electoral obligation to follow community input.
+Parent representatives on SEACs have reported that supervisors are less accessible and less responsive than elected trustees.
+End The Wait Ontario is calling for assurances that supervisors maintain SEAC functionality and special education consultation standards at the same level as elected boards.

 Take Action